 The finalised specifications for the Tesla Cybertruck are yet to be announced and much about the vehicle is currently unknown.
 For instance, the HP & Torque output from each variant has not as yet been stated by Tesla.
 However, Tesla has been keen to emphasize the towing capabilities of each version of the Cybertruck.

-Update: It looks like Tesla have changed their strategy and will focus on the Dual/Tri-Motor variants for late 2021, and then introduce the Single Motor Cybertruck in 2022 – Source: Electrek
+Update: It looks like Tesla have changed their strategy and will focus on the Dual/Tri-Motor variants for 2022, and then introduce the Single Motor Cybertruck at a later date – Source: Electrek

 Dedicated Cybertruck Supercharger Stalls